scala/scala-seed.g8/README.markdown

 Diferences from the canonical scala-seed:

 * Use specs2 instead of scalatest
+* Have scalacheck as a test dependency by default
 * Recomended Scala Options (some of them a bit controverse)
 * Use template variables